mozammal/kafka-hello-stream/README.md

 Sample Kafka Stream Hello world app with dokcer-compose

 # Running Locally
-The only dependency for running these examples is [Docker Compose][docker].
+The only dependency for running this example is [Docker Compose][docker].

 [docker]: https://docs.docker.com/compose/install/